strategic plan development

 Define the strategic priorities

 What are we going to do?
-The strategic priorities will lead us to identify the municipal goals and objectives.
-This is when we can establish the strategic vision for the future.
 Once the goals and objectives are articulated we will identify the strategic initiatives necessary to meet our targets.
-This will define our corporate principals.
+This will help us define our corporate principals.

 Long-range financial plan

-How do we get there?
+How do we pay for it?
 Using the information to date we can begin the process of outlining how these priorities develop financially over four years.

 Key performance measures